chazzox/chazzox.uk/src/content/notes/university/cs2850/week-1.md

 -   in this configuration multiple instructions can be fetched, decoded independently and simultaneously, stored temporarily, the picked up by a free execution unit

+-   CPUs for decades have been following a simple law, the number of transistors will double in an integrated, while cost stays similar. while this isn't a real scientific law. it is something that we observe to be true and has held true for a very long time.
+This is known as `moore's law`. and was first observed in 1965.

+-   this is only starting to slow down know, as transistors are starting to reach the size where if we try to go any smaller, quantum effects start to appear